Charophyta: Description

-Vegetative propagation

-Vegetative propagation occurs readily in the Charales.
-Secondary protonemata may develop even more rapidly than primary ones.
-Fragments of nodes, dormant cells of algae after hibernation or the basal nodes of primary rhizoids may all produce these secondary protonemata, from which fresh sexual algae can arise.
-It is probably this power of vegetative propagation which explains the fact that species of Characeae are generally found forming dense clonal mats in the beds of ponds or streams, covering quite large areas.
+A new terrestrial genus found in sandy soil in the Czech Republic, Streptofilum, may belong in its own class due its unique phylogenetic position.
+A cell wall is absent, instead the cell membrane consists of many layers of specific scales.
+It is a short, filamentous and unbranched algae surrounded by a mucilaginous sheath, which often disintegrates to diads and unicells.

+Reproduction

+The cells in Charophyta algae are all haploid, except during sexual reproduction, where a diploid unicellular zygote is produced.
+The zygote becomes four new haploid cells through meiosis, which will develop into new algae.
+In multicellular forms these haploid cells will grow into a gametophyte.
+In embryophytes (land plants) the zygote will instead give rise to a multicellular sporophyte.

+Except from land plants, retention of the zygote is only known from some species in one group of green algae; the coleochaetes.
+In these species the zygote is corticated by a layer of sterile gametophytic cells.
+Another similarity is the presence of sporopollenin in the inner wall of the zygote.
+In at least one species, it receives nourishment from the gametophyte through placental transfer cells.

 Classification

 Charophyta are complex green algae that form a sister group to the Chlorophyta and within which the Embryophyta emerged.
 The chlorophyte and charophyte green algae and the embryophytes or land plants form a clade called the green plants or Viridiplantae, that is united among other things by the absence of phycobilins, the presence of chlorophyll a and chlorophyll b, cellulose in the cell wall and the use of starch, stored in the plastids, as a storage polysaccharide.
 The charophytes and embryophytes share several traits that distinguish them from the chlorophytes, such as the presence of certain enzymes (class I aldolase, Cu/Zn superoxide dismutase, glycolate oxidase, flagellar peroxidase), lateral flagella (when present), and, in many species, the use of phragmoplasts in mitosis.
 Thus Charophyta and Embryophyta together form the clade Streptophyta, excluding the Chlorophyta.

 Charophytes such as Palaeonitella cranii and possibly the yet unassigned Parka decipiens are present in the fossil record of the Devonian.
 Palaeonitella differed little from some present-day stoneworts.